 Etihad Airways First Class Lounge opened on May 30th in Terminal 3 in the Abu Dhabi airport.
 The expansive new lounge is for Etihad’s First class passengers, guests of the Residence on the A380, and certain Elite members from Etihad and Etihad partner airlines frequent flyer program who are departing, not connecting in Abu Dhabi.
 I visited the Etihad Airways First Class Lounge and Spa just days after the lounge open and thought the best way to share it with you was via video.
 Check out the video below of myself experiencing most of the lounge amenities.

-As you can see in the video of the Etihad First Class Lounge, it offers plenty of space to stretch out and relax, and has unique features such as a small gym with cardio equipment, a Spa, a barber, a full service restaurant, a mini buffet, a TV room, a rest and relaxation room, a smoking room, and a separate cigar lounge.
+As you can see in the video of the Etihad First Class Lounge, it offers plenty of space to stretch out and relax, and has unique features such as a small gym with cardio equipment, a Spa, a barber, a full service restaurant, a mini buffet, a TV room, a rest and relaxation room, a smoking room, and a separate cigar lounge where you might be able to learn how to hold a cigar.
 All of this with expansive airport views from the main sections of the lounge & bar area.

 Stefan is pouring his magic at the Showcase bar

 Mixed spiced nuts served to guests at the bar